 One of the most important components of branding is ensuring you’re consistent at every brand touchpoint.
 A brand touchpoint is any encounter someone would have with your brand – this could be your website, social media profiles, sales pages, but also the more intangibles like how you respond to emails or answer the phone.
 Every experience someone has with your brand should be consistent.
 This will help to achieve brand recognition, trust and dependability.

 7. Make sure your visual brand identity reflects these foundational pieces

 Now that you have these foundational pieces in place, your visual identity has to be aligned.
 Use colours that show off your brand’s personality, choose an appropriate font (for example, a super flowy feminine font may not make sense for an accountant) and make sure that your visual identity aligns with how you want people to feel about you.

 There you have it!
 A high-level overview of all of the various components of branding.
 If you’re needing more help, I offer a lot of resources to get you started with branding.
-I’d encourage you to check out my brand personality checklist and my Write Your Brand Story mini-course to help get you started on your brand foundation.
+Book a FREE brand clarity action plan call and we can discuss where you’re at right now and how I can help you moving forward.

 [FREE DOWNLOAD] How to build an emotional connection with your brand

 Follow these 5 simple steps to build a personality-infused brand that will help attract your ideal clients and build an emotional connection